SamuelDataE/Scraping_MortageInterestRate/01-Webscraper.io/1Webscraper.io_LuzernerKantonalbank.md

 <br><br><br><br>

 Now open your [Cloud account](https://cloud.webscraper.io) and go to **Import Sitemap**.
-1. Paste the code you copied in the previous step.
+1. Paste the code you copied in the previous step
-2. Name the Sitemap in cloud - in this case ```0LuzernerKantonalbank```
+2. Name the Sitemap again - in this case ```0LuzernerKantonalbank```
 3. **Import**
 <br><br>
 ![Alt Image Text](./Images/WS_Setup23.png "Setupxx")